 To schedule a school or scout program visit: www.waukeshacounty.gov/environmentaled or call (262) 970-6680 with questions.

 Visitor Center: 8 am - 4:30 pm

 The Friends of Retzer support Retzer Nature Center in preserving and maintaining over 450 acres of prairie, forest, wildlife habitat, nature trails and environmental learning facilities in Waukesha County.

-Find helpful information on Native Plant Identification, Invasive Species, and our Annual Plant Sale!
+Find helpful information on Native Plant Identification and Invasive Species control.

 Throughout the year, Retzer Nature Center offers a number of Special Events.
 Find out more about what is coming up next!

 Whether it's the Nature Trail Loop, the Fen Boardwalk Trail, the Prairie Vista Trail or a winter snowshoe trail, Retzer Nature Center offers a variety of different trails for your next adventure

 Retzer Nature Center was John and Florence Retzer’s retirement home.
 John purchased the original 90 acres from the Federal Land Bank in 1938.
 The Retzer’s immediately began restoring the degraded land with over 26,000 trees, shrubs, and flowers, many obtained from the Wisconsin Conservation Department.
 These plantings can be enjoyed today.
 In 1973, Florence Horn Retzer bequeathed her property to Waukesha County for park purposes.
 Her vision was "to conserve the scenery, natural life and wildlife, leaving the land unimpaired for the enjoyment of future generations."